yaksetig/ptx/README.md

 ## System Architecture
 Our architecture is simple, we assume a main EVM chain, which we call the "Commit Chain".
 Connected to each commit chain, there is a "Privacy Ledger".
 Each privacy ledger acts similarly to a validium L2.
 Therefore, each PL has a balance on the commit chain, but does not publish the transactions that take place internally.
 We note that, in our system, these balances are not public and are a feature of this privacy token.

 We show below the architecture for a total of 5 financial institutions (i.e., relayers + privacy ledgers).
+The system, however, scales linearly and can grow to large numbers of financial institutions.

 <p align="center">
   <img src="https://github.com/yaksetig/zktoken/blob/main/figures/rayls_architecture.png" />